justin-napolitano/linux-dev-setup/project.md

 generatedAt: '2025-11-24T21:35:29.007Z'
 source: github-auto
 summary: >-
-  A repository for bootstrapping a Linux development environment with automated tool installation and configuration.
+  A guide to automate the setup of a Linux development environment for headless servers, covering essential tools and configurations.
 tags:
   - linux
   - dev-setup